Burglars ransack 24 dorm rooms at SSU during campus closure

-Burglars ransack 24 dorm rooms at Sonoma State University while campus was closed during Kincade fire
+Burglars ransack 24 dorm rooms at SSU while campus was closed during Kincade fire

 Three Sonoma State University students were arrested on suspicion of burglarizing at least two dozen unoccupied dorm rooms last week while the campus was closed during the peak of the Kincade fire.